rockettheme/docs/Docs/magento/themes/chapelco/demo.md

 **Left Callout Text**

 ~~~
-<p>You can add your content here by going to Admin -&gt; Config -&gt; CmsCallouts -&gt; Left Callout Text.
-You can also disable this box entirely.</p>
+You can add your content here by going to Admin -> Config -> CmsCallouts -> Left Callout Text.
+You can also disable this box entirely.
 ~~~

 **Right Callout Text**

 ~~~
-<p>You can add your content here by going to Admin -&gt; Config -&gt; CmsCallouts -&gt; Right Callout Text.
-You can also disable this box entirely.</p>
+You can add your content here by going to Admin -> Config -> CmsCallouts -> Right Callout Text.
+You can also disable this box entirely.
 ~~~

 ### FeaturedProducts